Table of Contents

 Those who can remember the days before fielding restrictions will recall that games could often be dull affairs with the bowling team placing all their men in deep positions towards the boundary.

 Issues can arise when the powerplay laws are not standardized around the world.
-In Australia for example, they have that rule in T20 cricket where the batting side can take a two-over Powerplay at any stage of the innings.
+In Australia for example, they have that rule in T20 cricket where the batting team can take a two-over Powerplay at any stage of the innings.

-The rule was actually well received and it made both the batting and the bowling side think more carefully about their next moves late in the innings.
+The Powerplay rule was actually well received and it made both the batting team and the bowling team think more carefully about their next moves late in the innings.
 The rule hasn’t been adopted in other countries as yet but its success in the Big Bash means we may well see it come in.

 It’s important to avoid confusion: the thrilling new formats of Limited Overs cricket brings a whole new audience into the game but those spectators need to understand exactly what’s going on in front of them.
-Powerplays are needed to keep cricket entertaining as long as the rules are clearly defined for that audience ahead of the game.
+As long as the powerplay rules are clearly defined for that audience ahead of the game, powerplays give new momentum to limited overs cricket and keep it entertaining.